MartiniGM/MineCryptoOnMultiCoreRouter/README.md

 Scriptname is changed to minermulticore.py and to support merlinwrt; LED-logic has been removed.

-On line 19 you enter your duinocoin username
-On line 20 you enter what your device is called
-On line 21 you enter your mining key
+On line 19 you enter your duinocoin username, on line 20 you enter what your device is called, on line 21 you enter your mining key

 Thanks to BastelPichi for inspiration.. rest of this file is his work. :)